shapeblue/QA-Portal/README.md

 ## Troubleshooting

-### Rate Limiting

-If you see rate limiting errors, add a GitHub token to your `.env` file.
-Without authentication, GitHub limits API requests to 60 per hour.
+### Database Connection Issues

+If you cannot connect to the database:
+- Verify VPN connection (if database is remote)
+- Check database credentials in `.env`
+- Ensure database server is running and accessible
+- Verify firewall rules allow connection to database port

 ### Port Already in Use